igachev/fit-api/README.md

 ## Back-end documentation:

-<p>This application is built with Node.js , Express , MongoDB with mongoose</p>
+<p>This application is built with Node.js , Express , MongoDB with mongoose , MongoDB Atlas</p>

 ### Requirements: